Skip to main content

 Some of the red flags that we see from other MSPs include:

-In closing, it is important to remember that as a financial institution, you are ultimately responsible for any problems that occur from selecting the wrong MSP, whether this decision leads to an insecure environment or just makes your job more difficult as the liaison between the institution and the MSP.
+It is important to remember that you are ultimately responsible for any problems that occur from selecting the wrong MSP.
+Whether this decision leads to an insecure environment or just makes your job more difficult as the liaison between the institution and the MSP.

-Just like any other vendor, you must continuously monitor your MSP to ensure that they are providing acceptable service levels for your institution and consider replacing the MSP if they are not meeting your expectations.
+Just like any other vendor, you must continuously monitor your MSP to ensure that they are providing acceptable service levels.
+You should consider replacing the MSP if they are not meeting your expectations.
 While it may seem like a big task to replace your MSP, having the right partner will not only help to ensure that appropriate security controls are implemented, but it should also make your job easier as the liaison.

-Understanding the NCUA Supervisory Priority of Information Security
+Understanding the NCUA supervisory priority of information Sscurity

 In 2024, the National Credit Union Administration (NCUA) emphasizes the critical importance of cybersecurity as part of its regulatory oversight.
 This highlights the urgent need for credit unions to strengthen their cyber defenses and resilience.
 In the face of an increasingly complex threat landscape, credit unions must prioritize cyber security measures to protect member data and maintain seamless operations.
 From rigorous information security examinations to strict compliance with NCUA’s information security requirements, credit unions must uphold stringent standards to ensure operational continuity and safeguard sensitive information.
 In today’s digitally interconnected and rapidly advancing technological landscape, it’s vital to adopt a proactive approach to detecting and responding to cyber risks with utmost precision.